hapijs/vision/API.md

     - `defaultExtension` - defines the default filename extension to append to template names when multiple engines are configured and not explicit extension is provided for a given template.
       No default value.
-    - `path` - the root file path used to resolve and load the templates identified when calling [`reply.view()`](https://github.com/hapijs/hapi/blob/master/API.md#replyviewtemplate-context-options).
+    - `path` - the root file path, or array of file paths, used to resolve and load the templates identified when calling [`reply.view()`](https://github.com/hapijs/hapi/blob/master/API.md#replyviewtemplate-context-options).
       Defaults to current working directory.
-    - `partialsPath` - the root file path where partials are located.
+    - `partialsPath` - the root file path, or array of file paths, where partials are located.
 Partials are small segments of template code that can be nested and reused throughout other templates.
 Defaults to no partials support (empty path).
-    - `helpersPath` - the directory path where helpers are located.
+    - `helpersPath` - the directory path, or array of directory paths, where helpers are located.
 Helpers are functions used within templates to perform transformations and other data manipulations using the template context or other inputs.
 Each '.js' file in the helpers directory is loaded and the file name is used as the helper name.
 The files must export a single method with the signature